gmlwns2000/gmlwns2000/README.md

 I am Heejun Lee.
-I am a Ph.D. student at the KAIST AI.
+I am a Ph.D. student at the Korea Advanced Institute of Science and Technology  AI.
 Hello, World! 🐱

 My research interest includes:
 - Neural Network Compression and Computation Optimization (Currently, I am focusing on an attention mechanism)